 - Changes in the shape and size (morphology) of the sperm

-Fortunately, it is quite possible to reverse these effects of hypothyroidism in men just like in women- by taking medication.
-In most cases, the fertility issues resolve themselves once a proper treatment ensues.
+Fortunately, it is quite possible to reverse these effects of hypothyroidism in men just like in women: by taking medication.
+In most cases, fertility issues resolve once proper treatment ensues.

 Thyroid issues, if not treated before pregnancy, can have a negative impact.

-As the developing baby needs thyroid hormones for development and relies on the mother to supply them, it can put stress on the gland of the other.
+As the developing baby needs thyroid hormones for development and relies on the mother to supply them, it can stress the mother’s gland.
 If you already have dysfunction issues, pregnancy can aggravate the symptoms.

-Thyroid hormones are crucial for the neurologic development of the fetus.
-If the mother has fewer thyroid hormones or thyroid antibodies (due to autoimmune diseases), the fetus might have issues in brain development.
+Thyroid hormones are crucial for the neurologic development of the foetus.
+If the mother has fewer thyroid hormones or antibodies (due to autoimmune diseases), the foetus might have issues in brain development.
 The good news is that T4 supplements (Levothyroxine) can significantly reduce the chance of your baby having any significant problems.

 Once you give birth, there is a risk of developing thyroiditis or inflammation of the thyroid.
-The frequency of this happening stands at 5-10% within the first year of giving birth.
-The inflammation can cause both hypothyroidism or hyperthyroidism.
+The frequency of this happening is 5-10% within the first year of giving birth.
+The inflammation can cause both hypothyroidism and hyperthyroidism.

 Treatment of thyroid disorders

-It is important to titrate the doses of the medications during the initial phase of the treatment.
-Expect to get your blood drawn for testing the level of the hormones every six weeks or so.
-Once the levels of thyroid hormones are stabilized in your body, a maintenance dose is selected that you will have to stick to for the remainder of the treatment period.
-You will also need to take yearly thyroid function tests to ensure that the treatment is effectively able to manage the condition.
+It is important to titrate the medications’ doses during the treatment’s initial phase.
+Expect to get your blood drawn to test the hormone level every six weeks.
+Once the levels of thyroid hormones are stabilised in your body, a maintenance dose is selected that you will have to stick to for the remainder of the treatment period.
+You must also take yearly thyroid function tests to ensure the treatment effectively manages the condition.

 Fertility Issues & When To Get Checked

-The first and foremost thing that we learn from all this is the importance of the thyroid and its hormones.
+The first and foremost thing we learn from all this is the importance of the thyroid and its hormones.
 As thyroid function is not routinely checked, any dysfunction can go unnoticed for quite a long time.
-If you are trying to conceive, ensure that you get your thyroid checked, especially if you have irregular periods or have any issues related to the menstrual cycle.
+If you are trying to conceive, check your thyroid, especially if you have irregular periods or any issues related to the menstrual cycle.
 Talk to your doctor and get things under control before you try to get pregnant.

-A healthy endocrine system is essential for your reproductive health and improving your chances to conceive.
+A healthy endocrine system is essential for your reproductive health and improving your chances of conception.
 Consult your healthcare provider if you have any issues regarding your periods, such as irregularity, excessively heavy periods, or pain that does not seem normal.